ChristoforosMylona/ham-sandwich-cut/Benchmarking/README.md

 ## 4. Notes

-- Ensure that the `src` folder is in your Python path.
-If running in an IDE like VS Code, set the `PYTHONPATH` to include the `src` directory.
 - Use `python -m` to run the scripts as modules from the `src` directory.
 - The `Results` directory will store all benchmarking results, and the `Points` directory will store generated point sets.